 Our residents' views

 Each year, we take part in the Ipsos Mori 'Your Care Rating' survey.
 This externally managed independent survey asks residents about a range of things relating to their care and well-being, and if their needs are not only being met, but met well.
 We always score very highly in this survey which is benchmarked across the industry.
-The data is collected each Autumn, and the next set of results are due in January 2016.

 The Your Care Rating website allows potential residents and their families to look up individual homes and see how they fared across all categories.